Hero: 108: Production and animation

-Toon City provided the animation for the show with their CelAction2D workstation engines.
+Hero: 108 is co-produced by American studio MoonScoop Entertainment, Taiwanese studio Gamania Digital Entertainment, Irish studio Telegael Teoranta and Chinese studio Hong Ying Animation for Turner Entertainment Networks International Limited.
+Filipino studio Toon City provided the animation for the show with their CelAction2D workstation engines.

 Broadcast and release

-The show aired on Cartoon Network in the United States from 2010 to 2013 before later picking up on by their production company Splash Entertainment’s on-demand streaming service app, Kabillion Channel on YouTube, for re-runs after their run ended on Cartoon Network.
-The show has also aired on Teletoon in Canada.
+The show aired on Cartoon Network in the United States from March 1, 2010 to June 21, 2013.
+It also aired on Boomerang from February 4, 2013 to May 30, 2014, before later picking up on by their production company Splash Entertainment’s on-demand streaming service app, Kabillion Channel on YouTube, for re-runs after their run ended on Cartoon Network.

 In other media

 Advertisements

 Hero: 108 has appeared in many Beanfun! commercials to sponsor Gamania which featured many flash-animated clips of previous episodes, in which an event occurred which featured a big bean appearing being pixelated, then the character disappears which features the bean transforming into a question mark and an exclamation point.
 None of the characters have any dialog at all in the commercials except Mighty Ray in one commercial where he says "Okay, Banana?".

 An American toy commercial was made to sponsor the Hero: 108 action figures that are available in Toys "R" Us.
 The commercial aired rarely, mostly on Cartoon Network, making it the only Hero: 108 commercial to air in television.